alexalemi/obtudes/docs/weather.md

 ## TODO

  * Get some historical readings from the station
- * Build out the warnings for the WBGT, UV Index, Heat Index, Lightning Strikes and Alerts.
+ * Make a one day forecast graph
  * Make some graphs for a forecast
- * Try to get some hyperlocal forecast stuff
+ * Figure out how to process alerts
+ * Figure out how to process lightning